THE 21ST CENTURY AMAZON WOMEN

 p r e s s

-LEGACY FATALE is an interdisciplinary performance art collective born in New York City.
-Its concept is based on recent archeological evidences of the ancient nomadic Eurasian Amazons warrior women.
+LEGACY FATALE is an interdisciplinary performance art collective born in New York City in 2008.
+A project run by artist Coco Dolle, its concept is based on recent archeological evidences of the ancient nomadic Eurasian Amazons warrior women.
 The collective represents a hybrid breed of historic and pop cultural icons, a cross-pollination of mythical and contemporary female archetypes.

-LEGACY FATALE evolves in cycles of choreographies and site-specific installations, channeling ancient power of feminine leadership into a creative model of consciousness raising communities.
+LEGACY FATALE’s performances range from complex choreographies to ceremonial happenings and art installations, geared to special art events, festivals and galleries, channeling ancient knowledge of feminine leadership into a creative model of consciousness raising communities.
 Its title is derived from the long legacy of women’s sacrifices subjected to violence from organized societies with the contemporary iconographies and ideals of femme fatale prevailing in our media industry.
 Legacy's movement vocabulary takes references from the heritage of contemporary dance, ancient ritual practices and countercultures.

 LEGACY FATALE is a place where the contexts of female imagery is re-examined and subjected to re-evaluation, a place where feminine nature plays a primary role as a source of positive creative leadership.